A young man sitting at a computer while a young woman stands over him and points to the screen

 Joining collaborative, inspiring, trustworthy, and progressive School of Business alumni, Business Badger graduates are prepared to lead their organizations to success and transform the world of business.
 Together Forward!

-The ability to turn data into decisions is crucial in our fast-paced world, and with our one-year, STEM-designated degree in Business Analytics, you can learn to leverage data to answer complex business questions.
+The ability to turn data into decisions is crucial in our fast-paced world, and with our accelerated 10-month, STEM-designated degree in Business Analytics, you can learn to leverage data to answer complex business questions.

 The Business Analytics curriculum includes the following topics: